What keeps employees at a company?

 Why is that?

-In other words, if your employee compensation package is dominated by financial incentives like salary and bonuses, and your competitor can offer more of them, you lose.
+In other words, if your employee compensation package is dominated by financial incentives like salary and bonuses, and your competitor can offer more, you lose.

 So what employee compensation can you offer that isn't fungible?